-Erica worked in the legal unit at the Alamance County Department of Social Services, on child abuse, neglect, and dependency cases.
+Erica worked in the legal unit at the Alamance County Department of Social Services on child abuse, neglect, and dependency cases.
 She hopes to focus on vocational rehabilitation, mental health consultation, and other counseling for families and adults who have been exposed to trauma such as criminal justice involvement and domestic violence.
-She hopes to provide community resources to empower families, decrease the likelihood of children being exposed to trauma, and help adults break negative generational cycles.
+Her goals include providing community resources to empower families, decreasing the likelihood of children being exposed to trauma, and helping adults break negative generational cycles.

 Erica was licensed to minister in January 2020 and is the Founder of True Lifetime Commitment Ministries, which promotes holistic wellness and having fun while following Christ.

 Kimberly has a law degree from the University of Miami, Florida.
 She worked as a housing and consumer attorney for fifteen years with Legal Aid organizations in Florida and was CEO of Community Legal Services of Mid-Florida for five years before moving to North Carolina in 2020.
 Kimberly is the Executive Director of the Community Home Trust, an affordable housing organization that receives the majority of its inventory through inclusionary zoning, primarily in the Town of Chapel Hill.